 EDUC 202 HISTORICAL AND CONTEMPORARY PERSPECTIVES: AMERICA'S URBAN SCHOOLS (3)

 Philosophical, historical and contemporary issues of education as they relate to American urban and/or metropolitan schools and schooling.
 Critical analyses of the functions of urban schools through classroom discussion and inquiry.
 Topics include the issues around urban education as they intersect with society, culture, politics, and economics within an urban framework.
+Students who have successfully completed the honors version of this course (EDUC 204) will not receive additional credit for this course.
 Core: Metropolitan Perspectives.

 EDUC 203 TEACHING AND LEARNING IN A DIVERSE SOCIETY (3)

 Multicultural influences on education, processing self-awareness and awareness of others while exploring approaches to advocacy and social action with special attention to educational contexts.
 Includes field experience.
-GenEd II.C.3 or Core: Diversity & Difference.
+Core: Diversity & Difference.

-EDUC 204 HONORS HISTORICAL AND CONTEMPORARY ISSUES ON AMERICA'S URBAN EDUCATION (3)
+EDUC 204 HONORS HISTORICAL AND CONTEMPORARY PERSPECTIVES: AMERICA'S URBAN SCHOOLS (3)

 Philosophical, historical, and contemporary issues of education as they relate to American urban and/or metropolitan schools and community organizations.
 Critical analyses of the functions of urban education through field-based service-learning engagement.
 Topics include the historical and contemporary issues around urban education as it intersects with society, culture, politics, and economics within an urban framework.
+Students who have successfully completed the non-honors version of this course will not receive additional credit for this course.
 Honors College course.
 Core: Metropolitan Perspectives.

 EDUC 301 WRITING AND COMMUNICATION SKILLS FOR TEACHERS (3)

 Practicum on development of written and oral communication skills needed in professional teaching situations.
 Focus will be on preparation of written materials which are appropriate for specific classroom and professional needs.
 Course content will be individualized to meet interests and needs of class members.
-Requires grade of C or better to fulfill Core or GenEd requirement.
-Prerequisite: ENGL 102 or ENGL 190.
-Core: Advanced Writing Seminar or GenEd I.D.
+Requires grade of C or better to fulfill Core requirement.
+Prerequisite: ENGL 102 or ENGL 190 or equivalent.
+Core: Advanced Writing Seminar.

 EDUC 470 SPECIAL TOPICS IN EDUCATION (1-3)